View All Class Specifications

 ESSENTIAL JOB FUNCTIONS (examples, not all inclusive)

-• Assists with the support of document/workflow security, forms design, state reporting mappings, and other necessary codes;
+• Assists with the support of documents, workflows, security, party record management, and automation;

 • Develops and maintains contacts and close working relationships with various state agencies to facilitate accurate state reporting of case data;